Updated: May 13

 When our mental energy is less consumed by the future or the past we become better able to focus on the authentic experience of right Now.

 The present moment is the one that you have the most control over, so cultivating mindfulness in this way also allows us to let go of heavy feelings like the uncertainty of not-knowing, even if for only a few minutes a day.
-Mindfulness can help us greatly improve time management, focus and productivity, eating habits, quality of sleep and self care, relationship experiences, physical health and overall happiness.
+Mindfulness practices can help us greatly improve time management, focus and productivity, eating habits, quality of sleep and self care, relationship experiences, physical health and overall happiness.
 In fact, mindful presence can be applied to everything we do, and can help us tune back into our bodies, minds and spirits and re-focus on the things that are most important to us.

 1- Learn to reduce your overall stress factor: Anxiety and chronic stress are enormous problems in the US, even pre-pandemic.
 Chronic stress is known to promote many health issues if it’s not managed.
 The uncertainty that’s inherent in the current political unrest and global health crisis have magnified the need for deep, therapeutic relaxation and stress reduction.